-There is no mistake that life throws problems at us over and over.
-We are going to have trouble in this life.
-It is simply a fact, and if you are like me, then you spend a lot of time and energy trying to figure out solutions to whatever problems arise.
+It is simply a fact that we are going to have trouble in this life.
+If you are like me, you spend a lot of time and energy trying to figure out solutions to whatever problems arise.
 We do not like to be troubled by finances, illness, relationship issues or anything else that results in us feeling bad or stressed.
 Stress caused by life’s trouble is something most of us want resolution to as quickly as possible.
 So what do we do?
 Well, that’s where it gets a little more grey, especially for people of faith!

 We are assured by Jesus, himself that trouble is going to come.
 In John 16:33, Jesus ends His words to His disciples by saying, “These things I’ve spoken to you , that you might have peace.
 In this world you will have trouble and trials, but be of good cheer; I have overcome the world.”
 In Matthew 6:25-34, He tells us not to worry about things because He knows what we need and will take care of us completely.
 Then why do we lose so much peace when trouble comes, and why do we spend so much effort trying to come up with a solution to our problems?

-Most of us are intelligent people, and God has blessed us with the ability to reason things through and solve all kinds of problems.
+God has blessed us with the ability to reason things through and solve all kinds of problems.
 Our intelligence is a gift directly from God, but so often we take that intelligence and then begin to think that we know better than He does.
-That sounds stupid when you say it out loud, but consider this: How often do you make decisions based on your own reasoning?
+That sounds ridiculous when you say it out loud, but consider this: How often do you make decisions based on your own reasoning?
 How many times have your taken a job because “it makes sense” after considering all the angles?
 I mean, after all, it’s more money.
 That’s a no-brainer, right?
-How many times have you had issues in a relationship and you spend all kinds of time and energy walking through each scenario, trying to ensure you find a way to work things out?
-Have you ever made a purchase because you think it’s the best fit for you (whether car, house, computer, or anything else you can think of)?
+How many times have you had issues in a relationship and spent all kinds of time and energy walking through each scenario, trying to ensure you find a way to work things out?
+Have you ever made a purchase because you think it’s the best fit for you (car, house, computer, or anything else you can think of)?
 My point is that most of us go through life making decisions all the time based on what WE think, without any input from our Heavenly Father.
 I do it more than I care to admit.
 I look at a situation, consider all the facts, and then begin a process of finding a solution.
 It’s only after I hit a brick wall that I turn to God and ask for His help or His input, instead of starting at that point.